 Persistent & Nasty

 Persistent & Nasty is an ongoing script-reading, debate and art as activism initiative for the female-identified voice in stage and screen.
-As part of our Edinburgh Fringe public debate series, we’re hosting a Persistent & Nasty panel discussion at Fringe Central.
-More details about this event will be published on a separate page shortly.
+As part of our Edinburgh Fringe public debate series, we hosted a Persistent & Nasty panel discussion at Fringe Central.

 Pussy Riot: Disobey!
 Art as Activism

 Does art have the power to generate social and political change?
 It’s a question that has been discussed endlessly over the centuries, but seems especially timely in the past few years.
-Working in collaboration with the Edinburgh Festival Fringe Society, we’re delighted to be staging this events as part of the Fringe Central programme, with a provocation delivered by Pussy Riot.
+Working in collaboration with the Edinburgh Festival Fringe Society, we staged this events as part of the Fringe Central programme, with a provocation delivered by Pussy Riot.

 Show Up / Show Up, Kids!